-Nowhere is that more evident than downtown, where hot high rises are booming, adding thousands of new apartments to the market.
-Four new complexes, collectively providing 569 units, are scheduled to open in 2022, according to the Downtown Development Authority.
-Most of the new downtown complexes feature upscale and boutique amenities, such as indoor parking and bike/gear storage, indoor dog walks, coffee bars, fitness centers, and resort-style pool and clubhouse areas.
+Nowhere is that more evident than downtown, where high rises are booming.
+Four new complexes are nearing completion, and they will bring 2,000 new units to the market through 2024.
+The largest, Experience at Epicenter, overlooks Weidner Field home of the pro soccer team Switchbacks FC.
+Most of the new downtown complexes feature upscale and boutique amenities, such as indoor parking, bike/gear storage, indoor dog walks, coffee bars, fitness centers, and resort-style pools and clubhouse areas.

-“Living in a walkable community was one of the highest priorities for me when choosing an apartment,” says Mark Bila, who chose to rent at The Mae on Cascade, which opened in 2020, when he moved to Colorado Springs.
-He enjoys walking to work every day to RTA Architects, as well as to surrounding bars, restaurants and Bread & Butter Neighborhood Market.
+“Living in a walkable community was one of the highest priorities for me when choosing an apartment,” says Mark Bila, who chose to rent at The Mae on Cascade, which opened in 2020.
+He enjoys walking to work every day, as well as to surrounding bars and restaurants.

-Joe, who asked us to use his first name only, chose an apartment at Casa Mundi for similar reasons.
-The 27-unit complex is another of downtown’s newest, also opening in 2020.
+Joe, who asked us to use his first name only, chose Casa Mundi for similar reasons.
+The 27-unit complex opened in 2020.
 “The apartment complex’s selling point is how close it is to restaurants,” Joe says.

-Just one block in between Casa Mundi and The Mae is the Trolley Block in downtown’s New South End, which was redeveloped in 2018 with many new restaurants and bars, including the food hall CO.A.T.I, a spot Joe frequents.
-Joe says he found it challenging to discover things to do until he started exploring downtown on foot and connected with his coworkers at Colorado Springs Airport.
-After moving from Chicago in 2020, Joe says it was an adjustment to the smaller city life of Colorado Springs, but he appreciates it.
+Just one block between Casa Mundi and The Mae is the Trolley Block in downtown’s New South End.
+The area was redeveloped in 2018 with many new restaurants and bars, including the food hall CO.A.T.I, a spot Joe frequents.
+Exploring downtown on foot helped him discover things to do and connect with his coworkers.
+After moving from Chicago in 2020, he says it was an adjustment to the smaller city life of Colorado Springs, but he appreciates it.

 “Being from a big city, I don’t have a license,” Dela Pena says.
 “I wanted to have the option to still have freedom of being accessible to things.”

-Jeff Willsey would agree with the importance of the social component for new residents.
-“What I like most about Colorado Springs are the friends I’ve made,” Willsey says.
-Willsey, who grew up in Vermont, moved to Colorado Springs in 2019 to work for the Department of Defense as a civilian.
-He rents a townhome on the city’s east side near Schriever Space Force Base, where he works as a systems engineer.
+Jeff Willsey agrees with the importance of the social component for new residents.
+“What I like most about Colorado Springs are the friends I’ve made,” says Willsey, who moved here in 2019.
+He rents a townhome on the east side near Schriever Space Force Base, where he works as a civilian.

 “The benefits to living out east are that rent is cheaper, and you get more space for your money,” Willsey says.
-He appreciates having a garage at his townhome, which he rents directly from the landlord, and the ease of driving to the military base.
-He also enjoys the easy access to outdoor recreation in Colorado Springs, like mountain biking and hiking, as well as heading to the mountains to ski.
+He appreciates having a garage at this townhome, which he rents directly from the landlord and the ease of driving to the military base.
+He also enjoys easy access to outdoor recreation, like mountain biking, hiking and skiing in the mountains.

-For those wanting to nestle right beneath the mountains, the Westside offers abundant rental housing.
-Manitou Springs and Old Colorado City have a full range of options, from Victorian and Craftsman homes to new townhouses and apartments.
-Large complexes on the Mesa and Garden of the Gods corridor, such as Camelback Pointe, Artemis at Spring Canyon and the Overlook at Mesa Creek, offer convenient amenities, such as resident lounges, pet play areas, fitness centers and a year-round pool and hot tub.
+For those wanting to nestle right beneath the mountains, the Westside offers abundant rentals.
+Manitou Springs and Old Colorado City have options ranging from Victorian and Craftsman homes to new townhouses and apartments.
+Large complexes on the Mesa and Garden of the Gods corridor, such as Camelback Pointe, Artemis at Spring Canyon and the Overlook at Mesa Creek, offer new amenities, such as lounges, pet play areas, fitness centers and year-round pools and hot tubs.

-For those just starting their journey to renting in Colorado Springs, Willsey suggests fully investigating before signing a lease, and he recommends checking local listings, such as Facebook Marketplace, for rental opportunities, which is how he discovered the townhome he rents now.
-“Know the neighborhood before you pick a place to rent,” he says.
+For those just starting their journey in Colorado Springs, Willsey suggests fully investigating before signing a lease, and he recommends checking local listings, such as Facebook Marketplace, for rental opportunities, which is how he discovered his townhome.
+“Know the neighborhood before you pick aplace to rent,” he says.